uu-haunter/busplus/protocol-documentation.md

 }
 ```

+### Line information
-Get the information from a specific line
+Get the information from a specific line.
 >  Not implemented
 ```json
 {